DanArmstrong124/themonkees/README.md

 TheMonkees were a 1960's hit band formed of 4 members, fans would use a website like this to find music of theirs, watch footage, and dive into the information and history of what the monkees did and what they became.

+I Validated my code using the validators referenced in acknowledgements, the 'errors' found are due to bootstrap being used, classing the CSS as a CSS hack, and the HTML being used in specific ways with bootstrap to be classed as an error too.

 For reference to original designs, check out the [WireFrames](https://github.com/DanArmstrong124/themonkees/tree/master/assets/wireframe).

 ## UX